 - Google Calendar

-During my time at Western University, I found the Western Career Center was often an overlooked resource that many students didn’t know about.
+During my time at Western, I found the Western Career Center was one of the student resources that was overlooked.
 Regardless of what program you’re entering, there are many internships and full-time jobs posted on the Western portal that you can easily apply for.
 There are also many information sessions that you can sign up for to learn more about specific companies.
 This is a great tool to use if you’re looking for summer internships.

-Overall, it’s important to make sure you’re aware of the thousands of resources that are offered to you as a Western University student.
+Overall, it’s important to make sure you’re aware of the thousands of student resources that are offered to you.
 Once you are aware of these resources, you can leverage them to make your university experience even better!